Lessons from Formally Verified Deployed Software Systems (Extended version)

 \subsubsection{Lessons}

-The layered architecture facilitates reuse: the certified abstraction layers resulting from the development of the base version of the mCertiKOS kernel were heavily reused when developing the three variations.
+The layered architecture facilitates reuse: the certified abstraction layers developed for the base version of the mCertiKOS kernel were heavily reused for the three variations.
 The authors, however, report up to 2x slowdown of the mCertiKOS-hyp kernel in the lmbench benchmarks \cite{lmbench}.
 The certified abstraction layers approach has demonstrated high applicability for verifying strong properties, such as termination and contextual correctness.
-The specification/implementation ratio of 6, however, looks high compared to the other approaches discussed in this survey.
+The specification/implementation ratio of 6, however, looks high compared to other approaches in this survey.

 \iftoggle{inBook}{